AntaresSimulatorTeam/antares-xpansion/docs/user-guide/get-started/candidate-definition.md

 €/MW/year).
 Depending on the type of candidate, the fixed cost annuity can include:

 - Fixed operation and maintenance costs,
 - An investment cost annuity.

 #### `max-investment`

 Float.
 Represents the candidate's potential, i.e. the maximum capacity (in MW) that can be invested in this candidate.
-If this parameter is set, the invested capacity can take any value in the interval \\(\small [0, \texttt{max-investment}]\\).
+If this parameter is set, the invested capacity can take any value in the interval \\( [0, \texttt{max-investment}]\\).

 #### `unit-size`